theingridefactor/bodyshop-products-app/README.md

 ## Body Shop products app

-This is an e-commerce app that gives details about skincare products from the Body Shop.
+This is an e-commerce app that displays data about skincare products from the Body Shop.

 - MongoDB for the database